Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: PD-Hirsch extensions of dga's

-In this section we give the definition of a PD-Hirsch extension of a dga and we give fundamental properties of it.
-Any dga in this article has an extra structure, which we call a differential graded PD-algebra structure.
-We also define a PD-Hirsch extension of it.
+In this section we give the definition of the PD-Hirsch extension of a dga and we give fundamental properties of it.
+Any dga in the case of geometric applications in this book has an extra structure, which we call a differential graded PD-algebra structure.
+We also define the PD-Hirsch extension of it.

 \begin{defi} Let $A$ be a commutative ring with unit element.